dappre/qiy-node/qs-user-node.md

 # 4 Authentication

 All requests must be authenticated using an [Access Provider Token](#access-provider-token) and the [Authorization Header Parameter](#authorization-header-parameter) containing a signature over the Qiy Node Id, the current Unix time in milliseconds using a Private Key which is unique for the Qiy Node.
-The exception for this rule is [GET /api](http://htmlpreview.github.io/?https://github.com/digital-me/qiy-node/blob/topic/data-reuse/qs-user-node-api.html#apiGet): this request must be authenticated using the credential of the Qiy Node of an Application Provider.
+The exception for this rule is [GET /api](http://htmlpreview.github.io/?https://github.com/digital-me/qiy-node/blob/topic/data-reuse/qs-user-node-api.html#apiGet): the Authorization Header Parameter in this request is optional.

 ## 4.1 Java